albemo/Hotel.Backend/README.md

 ## The architecture highlight

-The Hotel.Backend.Api contains controllers, services The Hotel.Backend.Infrastructure contains the conexión to the database The Hotel.Backend.Core contains domain models
+The Hotel.Backend.Api contains controllers, services The Hotel.Backend.Infrastructure contains the connection to the database and repository The Hotel.Backend.Domain contains domain models and business logic